 Why not bullnose trim tiles?

 So if not bullnose, then what?
-Here’s 5 alternatives to the classic and common bullnose tile trim.
+Here are 5 alternatives to the classic and common bullnose tile trim.

 Natural Stone tile edge trim

 Natural stone, such as marble, granite, and travertine, can be polished so that the edges look finished.
-In some cases the edges may not even need polishing.
+In some cases, the edges may not even need polishing.
 But you can buy a few pieces of travertine and cut them down into smaller sizes.
-Not only an economical use of material but it can make for an elegant finished edge to your ceramic or porcelain wall tile.
+Not only economical use of material but it can make for an elegantly finished edge to your ceramic or porcelain wall tile.

 Glass tile edge trim